AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

 ## Generate plugins

 The `webhooks:generate:module` command generates the `AdobeCommerceWebhookPlugins` module with plugins based on webhook registrations and places it into the Commerce `app/code/Magento` directory.
+This command is applicable for on-premises deployments only.

 ### Usage